14 Spa Marketing Tips You Need To Promote Your Business

 Marketing Tips to Bring Clients Back

-- 11. Add new services.
-The easy way to do this is to expand upon your core services with alternative therapies that allow you to address the body, mind, and spirit with natural, cruelty-free products.
+The easy way to add new services is to expand upon your core services with alternative therapies that allow you to address the body, mind, and spirit with natural, cruelty-free products.
 Ideally, these services will be "retail-driven," as new services should always be able to create two revenue streams: treatment and retail.

 Every spa is unique, so experiment with these ideas to find the ones that work best for you.
 Just remember: When marketing efforts are top-of-mind and consistent, the likelihood of creating new and loyal customers is much greater, and your efforts will pay off in the end!